noah-nash/joplin-arm64-darwin-guide/README.md

 ### Change target architecture

-In addition, you will have to change the build flag's target arch from x64 to arm64 in app-desktop/package.json.
-See: [this PR for what to change](https://github.com/laurent22/joplin/pull/5537)
+~~In addition, you will have to change the build flag's target arch from x64 to arm64 in app-desktop/package.json.
+See: [this PR](https://github.com/laurent22/joplin/pull/5537) for what to change~~ *[No longer required](https://github.com/laurent22/joplin/pull/8452).*

 ### Install npm packages